allenai/HyBayes/docs/MANUAL.md

 </p>

 #### Model
-To indicate this model in the config file, it is enough to set the arguments "VariableType" and "PriorModel" to "Binary" and "Beta" in the `[Model]` section of the config file.
+To indicate this model in the config file, it is enough to set the arguments `VariableType` and `PriorModel` to `Binary` and `Beta`, respectively, in the `[Model]` section of the config file.

-By indicating this model, the observations of two groups are assumed to be follow two separate Bernoulli distributions with parameters $$theta_1$$ and $$theta_2$$, corresponding to each group.
-Each parameter is the indicator of overall performance of corresponding group.
-Thus the distribution of $$theta_1-theta_2$$ indicates how superior group one is over group two.
+By indicating this model, the observations of two groups are assumed to be follow two separate Bernoulli distributions with parameters `theta_1` and `theta_2`, corresponding to each group.
+Each parameter is the indicator of overall inherent performance of corresponding group.
+Thus the distribution of `theta_1-theta_2` indicates how superior group one is over group two.

-In a higher level, these two parameters are assumed to follow two Beta distribution with identical parameters.
-The parameters of this Beta distribution, i.e., priors of thetas, can be indicated with "Beta_a" and "Beta_b" in the "[Model]" section of the config file.
-Note setting both these parameters two one will result in a uniform prior.
+In a higher level, these two parameters are assumed to follow two Beta distributions with identical parameters.
+The parameters of this Beta distribution (i.e. priors of thetas) can be indicated with `Beta_a` and `Beta_b` in the `[Model]` section of the config file.
+Note setting both of these parameters two one will result in a uniform prior.

-See a visualization of this model in Following Figure:
+See a visualization of this model in following figure:
 <p align="center">
     <img src="./example_analysis/outputs/Binary_posterior_hierarchical_graph.png" width="60%">
 </p>

 To check the effect of this model.
-One can see the Prior of distribution of each theta and their difference in the following Figure:
+One can see the Prior of distribution of each theta and their difference in the following figure:
 <p align="center">
     <img src="./example_analysis/outputs/Binary_prior_theta.png" width="60%">
 </p>